macCesar/purgetss-docs/docs/Commands.md

    └─ webfonts
 ```

-And as with the Pro Version, just run `purgetss build` to generate your custom `fontawesome.tss` file to beta-test your new icons!
+Then, as with the Pro version, run `purgetss build` to generate your custom `fontawesome.tss` file and beta-test your new icons!

 ### Font Example File
+To use this file, follow these steps:
 - Copy the content of `index.xml` into a new Alloy project
 - Install the official icon font files with `purgetss copy-fonts`
-- **Run `purgetss` once to generate de necesary files**.
+- **Run `purgetss` once to generate the necessary files**
 - Compile your app as usual.
-- **We recommend that you use `liveview` to speed up testing and development time**.
+- **We recommend using `liveview` to speed up testing and development time**

 ```xml title="index.xml"
 <Alloy>